Access Cisco Global Launchpad

 On the Cisco Global Launchpad login window, select Federated Login and enter the generated credentials in the corresponding fields.

-You can generate temporary AWS credentials using the AWS Command Line Interface (CLI) and use these credentials to log in to Cisco Global Launchpad.
+Follow these steps to generate temporary AWS credentials using the AWS Command Line Interface (CLI) and to log in to Cisco Global Launchpad using the generated credentials.

 Procedure